-3 Common Principles for all Misconduct and Fitness to Practise Committees
+3 Common Principles for all Misconduct and Fitness to Practise Committees representative present are not members of the Committee and the Student therefore cannot object to their attendance.

 - 3.1 The Student may object to a member of the Committee.
-The only ground for objection is that of possible bias arising from either: - a) involvement of the member in the issues to be considered by the Committee at an earlier stage, or

-- b) involvement of the member in a related appeal hearing, misconduct hearing or grievance procedure, or - c) material knowledge of the matter or Student.
+The only ground for objection is that of possible bias arising from either: - a) involvement of the member in the issues to be considered by the Committee at an earlier stage, or - b) involvement of the member in a related appeal hearing, misconduct hearing or grievance procedure, or - c) material knowledge of the matter or Student.

 An objection must be submitted within no more than five working days of the date of notification of the Committee membership.
 The Academic Registrar will decide whether that Committee member should continue or be replaced.
+For membership of Committees, see Appendix A. The Investigating Officer (Case Presenter), Secretary, and any legal